Phonological Awareness: What your Brain Doesn’t Want you to Know

 Can you supply more examples of invisible /y/?

 Consider this: What is the first sound in “usual”?
-Most teachers will say “u”, or perhaps “long u,” because that is the letter name.
-Users of the Color Vowel™ Chart (Taylor & Thompson, 2009) might say that “usual” starts with a BLUE sound.
+Most teachers will say “u”, or perhaps “long u,” because they've been told that "a long vowel says its letter name".
+In Color Vowel® terms, we'd say that “usual” starts with a BLUE sound.

-Interestingly, however, we often get requests from Color Vowel™ Chart users asking for an “additional color” to represent the ‘long u’ vowel, because they don’t think BLUE is sufficient.
+Interestingly, however, we occasionally hear from a teacher asking for an “additional color” to represent the ‘long u’ vowel, because they don’t think the BLUE sound is sufficient.

 What would explain this misperception?
-There are actually two sounds at the beginning of “usual:” the /u/ of BLUE and something else in front of it.
+There are actually two sounds in the first syllable of “usual:” the /u/ of BLUE and something else in front of it.
 To prove this to yourself, compare the words “fool” and “fuel”.
-We gave workshop participants minimal pairs like this one and asked them to discover the difference between the two ‘u’s.
-The answer: invisible consonant /y/– again!
+We gave workshop participants minimal pairs like this one and asked them to discover the difference between the two sounds.

 Phonological Awareness and Teacher Professionalism

 We impressed upon our audience that the English language is filled with phonological surprises that the unaware teacher stumbles into daily and often unwittingly, of which invisible /y/ is only one.
 To anticipate these surprises, to equip oneself to make informed sense of them, is to be a phonologically aware teacher of English.